bunq/sdk_csharp/README.md

 located in [test](./BunqSdk.Tests).

 ## Exceptions
-The SDK can raise multiple exceptions.
+The SDK can throw multiple exceptions.
 For an overview of these exceptions please take a look at [EXCEPTIONS.md](./BunqSdk/Exception/EXCEPTIONS.md)